 A few days before engaging students with this task, choose one type of seed to sprout ahead of time (directions below).
 Students can observe the sprouted seed and ask questions.
 You can use these questions to collaboratively generate ideas for investigations.

-Place all the seeds in clear plastic bag so students can see there are many different kinds of seeds in the bag.
-You need enough seeds to share a small handful of seeds to each student.
+Place all the seeds in a clear plastic bag so students can see there are many different kinds of seeds in the bag.
+You need enough seeds to be able to provide a small handful of seeds to each student.

-Once students have sorted all of the seeds, you might ask students to share their ideas about how the seeds are different from each other.
+Once students have sorted all of the seeds, you might ask students to share their ideas about how the seeds differ from one another.
 You might ask the students to tell the class what they told you when you were walking around the room.
-Students have likely noticed the size, shapes, and colors are different.
+Students have likely noticed the sizes, shapes, and colors are different.

-Next ask students, "Can you think of one thing that is the same about all the seeds?
+Next, ask students, "Can you think of one thing that is the same about all the seeds?
 Tell your idea to someone near you."
-Students might say all the seeds are hard.
+Students might say that all the seeds are hard.
 Some might say you can eat them.
-Some others might say all seeds grow plants.
+Some others might say that all seeds grow plants.

 EXPLORING SPROUTED SEEDS

-Note: Plants do not need sunlight to germinate, but do need sunlight to grow.
-It's OK if students don't make the distinction in this task.
+(Note: Plants do not need sunlight to germinate, but do need sunlight to grow.
+It's acceptable if students don't make the distinction in this task.)

 Ask, "Do you think we can make these other kinds of seeds sprout?
 Why do you think so?"
 Accept all ideas.
-Some students may not have experience gardening to share, so you might ask them to share experience eating fruits or vegetables with seeds.
+Some students may not have experience with gardening to share, so you might ask them to share their experience with eating fruits or vegetables with seeds.